AllenDang/gimu/README.md

-# gimu
+# agimu

 Immediate GUI for go based nuklear.

 Package nk provides Go bindings for nuklear.h — a small ANSI C gui library.
-See [github.com/Immediate-Mode-UI/Nuklear](https://github.com/Immediate-Mode-UI/Nuklear).<br />
+See [github.com/Immediate-Mode-UI/Nuklear](https://github.com/Immediate-Mode-UI/Nuklear).

 All the binding code has automatically been generated with rules defined in [nk.yml](/nk.yml).

 This package provides a go-style idiomatic wrapper for nuklear.